Root Beer Popsicles

 - If you need some creative ways to get your picky eaters to eat fruit, try this Chocolate Covered Frozen Bananas recipe.
 So delicious and easy to make!

-- Make this Yogurt Bark all summer long, but especially as a fun themed dessert on the 4th of July.
+- Make this Yogurt Bark all summer long, but especially as a fun themed dessert for your 4th of July party.

-- Red White and Blue Popsicles are such a fun dessert for the 4th of July!
+- Red White and Blue Popsicles are such a fun dessert for the 4th of July.
+They are fun to make and always a hit!

-- Dirt cups are a classic favorite, and these Sand Dessert Cups are the perfect summer twist on such a tasty hit!
+- Dirt cups are a classic favorite, and these Sand Dessert Cups are the perfect summer twist on such a tasty treat.